magg01/to-be-app-public/README.md

-# mvp-combined-prototype
+# To-be app
-To install git clone this repository
+To install:

+Clone this repository.

-Run npm install within the root directory
+Run npm install within the root directory.

-Add the 'unsplashkeys.js' file from Appednix E of the report into a folder named 'local' at the root directory
+Add valid developer keys for the Unsplash API to '/local/unsplashkeys.js' file.

-With expo-cli installed run 'expo start'
+With expo-cli installed run 'expo start'.

-Tests can be run with 'npm test'
+Use Expo-go app to connect to the local server and download and run the app on a physical or emulated device.